-You might even hire a car seat specialist or ask your state highway patrol to make sure your car seat is installed correctly.
-You won’t be able to leave the hospital unless you have the car seats installed and ready to go.
+You might even hire a car seat specialist or ask your state highway patrol to make sure you’ve installed them correctly.
+You won’t be able to leave the hospital unless you’ve secured the car seats correctly and they’re ready to go.

 15. Buy, assemble, and test-drive big-item gear

-Get all your baby gear in order a few months before the twins arrive so you can give them a test-drive.
+Get all your twin gear in order a few months before the twins arrive so you can give them a test-drive.

-For instance, practice opening and closing the double stroller and putting on the brakes so you’re not scrambling for a late appointment or stuck wondering how to close it properly.
+For instance, practice opening and closing the double stroller so you’re not scrambling or stuck wondering how to close it.
 Experiment with the different settings on the swing, and set up the bassinets so they’re ready to go.

-You’ll also want to assemble furniture and big-item gear like the cribs and changing tables.
+You’ll also want to assemble furniture and big items like the cribs and changing tables.
 Even better: get your partner or someone else to do it for you, as these can be strenuous on your already-tired pregnant body.

 16. Ask for help

-If you don’t have family and friends nearby to help, consider hiring help as well.
-Look into night nurses to help during those exhausting nights, the teenager next door to help play with the kids while you’re with the twins, or even a cleaning service to take the load off your plate.
+If you don’t have family and friends nearby to help, consider hiring help.
+Look into night nurses during those exhausting nights or the teenager next door to play with the kids while you’re with the twins.
+You can also use a cleaning or grocery delivery service to take the load off your plate.

 17. Wash the baby clothes

 Your twins’ skin may be sensitive to clothes, either store-bought or hand-me-downs.
-Wash the baby clothes with a baby-friendly and skin-sensitive laundry detergent before putting them in the closet or dressers.
+Wash the baby clothes with a skin-sensitive laundry detergent before putting them in the closet or dressers.